The Pros and Cons of Freestanding Bathtubs (9 Great Pros & 5 Cons)

 A standalone tub can complement any bathroom decor.
 There is no end to the diversity of freestanding bathtubs, which range from the classic clawfoot to contemporary egg-form soaking tubs.

-Since the necessity of squeezing into tiles does not constrain them, designers can be more inventive with the shape.
+Since the necessity of squeezing into tiles or walls does not constrain them, designers can be more inventive with the shape.
 A freestanding bath will make almost any choice appear more stunning, whether you intend to match wall tiles and the floor to have an elegant backdrop.
 This is one important factor to consider when weighing the pros and cons of freestanding bathtubs.

 3. Easy to Install